pouya-eghbali/meteor-autoform-materialize/README.md

 # Meteor Autoform Materialize templates #
 Adds [materialize](http://materializecss.com/) templates for autoform.

+> **Important** It seems the poetic:materialize-scss package is no longer maintained and preventing users from upgrading to newer versions of fourseven:scss package.
+I will try to revive the materialize-scss project and add it to this suite, but need some time to do it, in the mean time this version of the package may not play nicely with poetic:materialize-scss... see Issue #18.

-> **Important** This package supports Meteor 1.4, AutoForm 6.0.0 and ES6.
-Older versions of Meteor and AutoForm are no longer supported.
+> **Dependancies** This package supports Meteor 1.4 and up, AutoForm 6.0.0 and ES6 and Materialize 0.99.0.
+This package is not tested against older versions of dependancies, let us know if you have compatibility problems by creating or commenting on an issue on this repo.

+> **Revamped Pickatime** The Materialize team introduced a timepicker for materialize!
+See below how to use!

 > **Shiny Modals** Introducing the new AutoForm Materialize Modals module, rewritten from scratch!
 Learn more at [mozfet:meteor-autoform-materialize-modals](https://github.com/mozfet/meteor-autoform-materialize-modals).
 The old modals package still works, however will not be maintained going forward.
 The new package is not backward compatible with the old package and client code will need to change to make use of the new package.

-> **Mobile friendly text** In some case you just want to display a piece of text, instead of asking the user to input something; introducing cleartext support from Materialize CSS; see usage below.
+> **Reponsive Text** In some case you just want to display a piece of text, instead of asking the user to input something; introducing cleartext support from Materialize CSS; see usage below.

 ## Setup ##